MicrosoftDocs/win32/desktop-src/direct3d9/meshfacewraps.md

 ---
-Description: Used to define the texture topology of each face in a wrap.
+description: Used to define the texture topology of each face in a wrap.
 The value of the nFaceWrapValues member should be equal to the number of faces in a mesh. ms.assetid: f4aa356c-8f91-462f-9fc7-869b186b6c27
 title: MeshFaceWraps
 ms.topic: reference